walmartlabs/cookie-cutter/examples/amqp-messages/README.md

 # Kafka Events

-This example demonstrates how to producer and consume messages from a specified queue in an AMQP Broker (RabbitMQ). subscribe to an event stream from Kafka and handle each message by its type with a dedicate handler function.
+This example demonstrates how to produce and consume messages from a specified queue in an AMQP Broker (RabbitMQ).

 ## How to Run

-Before running this example, please adjust the code to include your AMQP/RabbitMQ connection details.
+Before running this example, please adjust the code to include your AMQP Broker (RabbitMQ) connection details.

 ```bash
 yarn start:producer